justmedusty/i386-XV6-Rework/README.md

 This is my rework of the x86 xv6 operating system.
+I have stopped updating it for now.

 IMPORTANT NOTE: I add changes in many commits, and it may be broken between these implementations, if you are trying to run this yourself find a commit with a message prefix of FUNCTIONAL.
 Going forward I will mark commits as FUNCTIONAL if everything is working properly so you can find a commit that works if you wish to run it.